Boris Johnson targeted by Russian hoaxer

 It is not clear if the footage has been edited.

 After congratulating the caller, Mr Johnson talks of developing UK-Armenia trade and investment links.
-Asked about Russia, and the Salisbury poisoning, he says he is "almost 100% sure" that Mr Putin was behind the attack and that it is important to avoid a "new cold war".
+Asked about Russia, and the Salisbury poisoning, he says he is "almost 100% sure" that Mr Putin was behind the attack and that it is important to avoid a "new Cold War".

 He advises the caller to show "determination and firmness" when dealing with Mr Putin.